-A Family Liaison Officer's role is mainly to support you and your child to get the very best from your school by providing support, advice and information.
-They will help you with any worries you may have in relation to your child's education, behaviour or attendance and provide support on how best to deal with it.
+Mrs Cartwright and Mrs Draper can support you and your child to get the very best from school by providing support, advice and information.

-Family Liaison Officer's will aim to support and help you in the following ways:
+They can help you with any worries you may have in relation to your child's education, behaviour or attendance and provide support on how best to deal with it.
+They will aim to support and help you in the following ways:

-- Provide direct and confidential support with parents/carers in a school context. - Offer support with your child's behaviour. - Provide information about school matters. - Give opportunities to meet with other parents/carers through regular events. - Provide families with learning opportunities. - Offer a home visit. - Provide access to parenting programmes. - Put you in touch with other services that can help.
+- Provide direct and confidential support with parents/carers in a school context.

+- Offer support with your child's behaviour.

+- Provide information about school matters.

+- Offer a home visit.

+- Provide access to parenting programmes.

+- Put you in touch with other services that can help.